fbpx

 • Lunch is included in a trattoria in the Gaeta.

 • Following lunch, the tour continues to the town of Sperlonga.
-In Sperlonga, visit the the piazza, Tiberius’ villa, or the Ancient Roman museum.
+In Sperlonga, visit the piazza, Tiberius’ villa, or the Ancient Roman museum.

 Day 3: Visit to Veroli, Casamari, and Arpino ~ Cooking Class 3